giantswarm/cluster-app-meta-schema/README.md

-# cluster-app-meta-schema
+# Cluster app meta-schema

-A schema for all Cluster API cluster apps Giant Swarm provides
+A schema for all Cluster API cluster apps provided by Giant Swarm.